moseschmiedel/bachelor-thesis/text/thesis.typ

 Basic timing functionality is implemented in the _LoraLocator_ application with the *Timer server* module.
 This module allows to create an arbitrary amount of independent timers.
 A timer generates a timeout event and calls a provided event handler function after a fixed amount of time provided upon creation.
 The time is specified in Milliseconds.
-Unfortunately no official documentation could be found for this module but most important functionality can be understood by directly reading the source code. // TODO permalink to stm32_timer.c
+Unfortunately no official documentation could be found for this module but most important functionality can be understood by directly reading the source code @noauthor_lora-locatorutilitiestimerstm32_timerc_nodate.

 #figure(caption: "Timer creation")[
     #sourcecode[